arcticblizzard/Coinmarch/docs/locations/districts/Swordcrest.md

 ## Summary

-Perched on the northern edge of Upper Kolnmark, Swordcrest is the Kingdom’s premier martial district.
+Situated on the northern edge of Upper Kolnmark, Swordcrest is the Kingdom’s premier martial district.
 It adjoins the Giant’s Causeway—vast parade grounds for daily drills and grand tournaments—and revolves around a central eight-spoked rotunda that houses the commanders of the city’s foremost mercenary companies.

 ## History & Role